-It is more likely that girls will be the victims of sexual violence and more likely that sexual harassment will be perpetrated by boys.
+It is more likely that girls will be the individuals impacted by sexual violence and more likely that sexual harassment will be instigated/behaviour displayed by boys.

-Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.
-Coombe Hill Infants' School will ensure that all victims are taken seriously and offered appropriate support.
+Sexual violence and sexual harassment exist on a continuum and may overlap.
+They can occur online and offline (both physical and verbal) and are never acceptable. will ensure that Coombe Hill Infants school all individuals impacted by sexual violence are taken seriously and offered appropriate support.

-Sexual violence and sexual harassment is not acceptable at Coombe Hill Infants' School.
-Behaviours such as making sexual remarks, grabbing bottoms, breasts and genitalia is not 'banter' or 'having a laugh' and will never be tolerated.
+Sexual violence and sexual harassment is not acceptable at.Coombe Hill Infants school Behaviours such as making sexual remarks (even if they are meant as compliments), grabbing bottoms, breasts and genitalia is not 'banter' or 'having a laugh' and will never be tolerated.

-Coombe Hill Infants' School recognises that the following pupils can be especially vulnerable to sexual violence and sexual harassment:
+Coombe Hill Infants school ecognises that the following pupils can be especially vulnerable to sexual violence and sexual harassment:

 - Children with Special Educational Needs and Disabilities (SEND) - Pupils who are Lesbian, Gay, Bi, or Trans, Questioning (LGBTQ) or who are perceived to be LGBTQ by their peers.
+Staff will endeavour to reduce the additional barriers faced, and provide a safe space for them to speak out or share their concerns with members of staff.